shahab1992/socket-echo-app/README.md

 # socket-echo-app
-This program provides a simple example of libevent and its useful for socket programming either blocking and non blocking
+This program provides a simple education of event programming in C and its useful either blocking and non blocking

 How to build:
 First simply run the inst-script.sh script